JasmeetSingh7314/Prompt/README.md

 ## Overview

-The AI Image Generator is a cutting-edge platform that utilizes the Brilliant OpenAI and Cloudinary API to create and store stunning, AI-generated images.
+Prompt is a cutting-edge platform that utilizes the Brilliant OpenAI and Cloudinary API to create and store stunning, AI-generated images.
 With a focus on simplicity and beauty, our platform offers a seamless user experience through an intuitive input form and minimalistic prompts.

 ## Key Features